mariobox/mariosanchez.org-metalsmith/src/stack.md

 -------

-My basic work flow to update this site goes like this:
+The basic workflow I follow to update this site goes like this:

 1. Write posts or page content in [Markdown](https://daringfireball.net/projects/markdown/).
 2. Go to the root folder of my project: `/` and run Metalsmith: `npm start`.
 This converts the markdown files to HTML and saves the updated site in the `/public` folder.